 - Before you Save, turn on Auto-Disable

-You’re not done yet.
-This is half of the process.
 Open the Activator app from your home screen.
 Navigate to Anywhere > Build > Scheduled.
 Set up a future date and time, then go back to the main page of Activator.
-Now, choose the time you setup earlier and pick the text message you created in Step 4.
+Choose the time you setup earlier and pick the text message you created in Step 4.

-Here is how to schedule a text message using biteSMS.
+Here is how you can use biteSMS to schedule a text message.

-- Instead of tapping Send, choose the Clock icon
+- Write a text message.
+Instead of tapping Send, choose the Clock icon right above it

 - Pick your own scheduling details